 Stacking Multiple Filters Together

-You could stack more ND filters to enable a longer exposure time
+more ND filters to enable a longer exposure time

-You could stack a CPL and a GND filter to remove reflections in water while balancing the exposure across the scene
+a CPL and a GND filter to remove reflections in water while balancing the exposure across the scene

-You could stack multiple GND filters to better balance the exposure across the scene
+multiple GND filters to better balance the exposure across the scene

 There are endless combinations but as a rule of thumb, you should only stack high quality filters, so as to minimise unwanted colour casts, banding, flares, and reflections.